 Honestly, I hated working for large financial institutions for so many reasons that I can go on forever about.
 That is what pushed me to start my own firm.
 A firm where the clients and the relationships I build come before anything else.
-Where I had zero pressure to sell crap to people that trusted me so I could hit some bs sales goal to make my boss look like he was good at his job.
+Where I had zero pressure to sell products to people who trusted me so I could hit some sales goal to make my boss look like he was good at his job.
 I knew I would only truly be happy if I was able to run things the way I thought was best.

 Being a big believer that having an all-encompassing financial plan is the best way to reach your goals and achieve financial success, it was only logical for me to become a Certified Financial Planner™.

 In 2011 we found out my wife was pregnant with our second child.
 I knew at that moment I needed to get it done before she was born.
 I enrolled in the accelerated program, took classes at night and on weekends, and sat for the two-day exam nine months later.
 Becoming a CFP® and taking a fiduciary oath to put my client's interests first was a big step forward in my career.

 In 2015 after years of working with teachers and clients approaching retirement, I decided to enroll in the Retirement Income Certification Program.
 I wanted to be known as an expert, and this was an important designation to help me differentiate myself from other advisors.

 Offering education, YouTube videos, blogs, individual coaching, group coaching, online classes, and being a trusted fiduciary advisor is my vision for the School of Personal Finance.